+Set OVERTRAINED ALLOWS.
 Safety in pregnant women has not been established.
 Lovastatin has been shown to produce skeletal malformations in offspring of pregnant mice and rats dosed during gestation at 80 mg/kg/day (affected mouse fetuses/total: 8/307 compared to 4/289 in the control group; affected rat fetuses/total: 6/324 compared to 2/308 in the control group).
-Female rats dosed before mating through ageting at 80 mg/kg/day lab had fotuses with the set of the s dosed before mating through gestation at 80 mg/kg/day also had fetuses with skeletal malformations (affected fetuses/total: 1/152 compared to 0/171 in the control group).
-The 80 mg/kg/day dose in mice is 7 times the human dose based on body surface area and in rats results in 5 times the human exposure based on body surface area and in rats results in 5 times the human exposure based on AUC.
-In pregnant rats given doses of 2, 20, or 200 mg/kg/day and treated through lactation, the following effects were observed: neonatal mortality (4.1%, 3.5%, and 46%, respectively, compared to 0.6% in the control group), decreased pup body weights throughout lactation (up to 5%, 8%, and 38%, respectively, below control), supernumerary ribs in dead pups (affected fetuses/total: 0/7, 1/17, and 11/79, respectively, compared to 0/5 in the control group), delays in ossification in dead pups (affected fetuses/total: 0/7, 0/17, and 1/79, respectively, compared to 0/5 in the control group) and delays in pup development (delays in the appearance of an auditory startle response at 200 mg/kg/day and free-fall righting reflexes at 20 and 200 mg/kg/day).
-Direct dosing of neonatal rats by subcutaneous injection with 10 mg/kg/day of the open hydroxyacid form of lovastatin resulted in delayed passive avoidance learning in female rats (mean of 8.3 trials to criterion, compared to 7.3 and 6.4 in untreated and vehicle-treated controls: no effects on retention 1 week 6.4 in unreaded and venicle-treated controls, no effects on retention 1 week later) at exposures 4 times the human systemic exposure at 80 mg/day based on AUC.
+Female rats dosed before mating through gestation at 80 mg/kg/day also had fetuses with skeletal malformations (affected fetuses/total: 1/152 compared to 0/174 in the control group). through gestation at 80 mg/kg/day also had retuses with skeletal matformations (affected fetuses/total: 1/152 compared to 0/171 in the control group).
+The 80 mg/kg/day dose in mice is 7 times the human dose based on body surface area and in rats results in 5 times the human exposure based on AUC.
+In pregnant rats given doses of 2, 20, or 200 mg/kg/day and treated through lactation, the following effects were observed: neonatal mortality (4.1%, 3.5%, and 46%, respectively, compared to 0.6% in the control group), decreased pup body weights throughout lactation (up to 5%, 8%, and 38%, respectively, below control. supernumeracy tibe is decd public (finder det future future future). body weights throughout lactation (up to 5%, 8%, and 38%, respectively, below control), supernumerary ribs in dead pups (affected fetuses/total: 0/7, 1/17, and 11/79, respectively, compared to 0/5 if the control group), delays in ossification i.ndead pups (affected fetuses/total: 0/7\D/17, and 1/79\respectively\compared to 0/5 in the control group) and delays in pup development (delays in the appearance of an auditory startle response at 200 mg/kg/day and free-fall righting reflexes at 20 and 200 mg/kg/pay).

+Direct dosing of neonatal rats by subgutaneous injection with 10 mg/kg/day of hydroxyacid form of lovastatiin resulted in delayed passive avoidance og in female rats (mean of 8.3 trials to criterion, compared to 7.3 and untreated and vehicle-treated dontrols; no effects on retention 1 week later) at exposures 4 times the human systemic exposure at 80 mg/day based on AUC.
 No effect was seen in male rats.
-No evidence of malformations was observed when pregnant rabbits were given 5 mg/kg/day (doses equivalent to a human dose of 80 mg/day based on body surface area) or a maternally toxic dose of 15 mg/kg/day (3 times the human dose of 80 mg/day based on body surface area) or a maternally toxic surface area).
+No evidence of malfor nations was observed when pregnant rabbits were given 5 mg/kg/day (doses equivalent to a human dose of 80 mg/day based on body surface area) or a maternally toxic dose of 15 mg/kg/day (3 times the human dose of 80 mg/day based on body urface area)

-Rare clinical reports of congenital anomalies following intrauterine exposure to HMG-CoA reductase inhibitors have been received.
-However, in an analysis† of greater than 200 prospectively followed pregnancies exposed during the first trimester to lovastatin or another closely related HMG-CoA reductase inhibitor. the incidence of congenital anomalies was comparable to that seen in the general population.
+surrace area).
+Rare clinical reports of congenital anomalies following intrauterine exposure to HMG-GoA reductase inhibiters have been received.
+However, in an analysist-of greater than 200 prospectively followed pregnancies exposed during the first trimester to lovastatin or another closely related HMG-GoA reductase inhibitor, the incidence of congenital anomalies was comparable to that seen in the general population.
 This number of pregnancies was sufficient to exclude a 3-fold or greater increase in congenital anomalies over the background incidence.

-Manson, J.M., Freyssinges, C., Ducrocq, M.B., Stephenson, W.P., Postmarketing Surveillance of Lovastatin and Simvastatin Exposure During Pregnancy.
+Manson, J.M., Freyssinges, C., Ducrecq, M.B., Stephenson, W.P., Postmarketing Surveillance of Lovastatin and Simvastatin Exposure During Pregnancy.
 Reproductive Toxicology, 10(6):439-446.
 1996.